Skip to main content

 4. Data deposition and archiving offered by CLARIN is most successful where the applicable standards are adhered to.
 To this end, CLARIN centres that offer data deposition should publish information about what data formats they accept (unconditionally or conditionally) or discourage.

-5. The information about standards and data formats used and recommended by CLARIN centres is published periodically by the CLARIN Standards Committee (CSC).
-The CSC maintains the Standards Information System (SIS), accessible at https://standards.clarin.eu/.
+5. The information about standards and data formats used and recommended by CLARIN centres is published periodically by the CLARIN Standards and Interoperability Committee (SIC).
+The SIC maintains the Standards Information System (SIS), accessible at https://standards.clarin.eu/.

-The main responsibility of the Standards Committee is to advise the Board of Directors on the adoption of standards to be supported by CLARIN ERIC.
+The main responsibility of the Standards and Interoperability Committee is to advise the Board of Directors on the adoption of standards to be supported by CLARIN ERIC.
 Its main tasks include:

 • to collect, consolidate and prepare for publication in a single place its findings and recommendations related to standards;